-The Icelandic Directorate of Immigration completes its case procedure by entering into a decision.
-A decision in the case of an asylum seeker is made known to him/her at a special meeting.
-The meeting goes through the conclusion of the case, the asylum seeker is informed of the effects of the conclusion, as well as the representative of the Directorate of Immigration answering any questions the asylum seeker and/or his/her legal spokesman/Red Cross representative may have regarding the decision and its effects.
+The Directorate of Immigration completes its case procedure by entering into a decision.
+A decision in the case of an applicant for international protection is made known to him/her at a special meeting.

 Implementation of the decision

-If asylum, additional protection or residence permit are granted on humanitarian grounds the appropriate residence permit is issued and the applicant is informed of the next steps.
-If the conclusion is denial of asylum, additional protection or residence permit on humanitarian grounds, the asylum seeker is denied entry into Iceland or expelled.
-If the conclusion of a procedure under the Dublin Regulation is that the case of an asylum seeker will not be processed in Iceland, he/she is expelled from Iceland to the state that is responsible for his/her application.
+If international protection, subsidiary protection or a residence permit on humanitarian grounds is granted, the appropriate residence permit is issued and the applicant is informed of the next steps.
+If the conclusion is rejection of international protection, subsidiary protection or residence permit on humanitarian grounds, the applicant is dismissed or expelled from Iceland.
+If the conclusion of a procedure under the Dublin Regulation is that the applicant's case will not be processed in Iceland, he/she is dismissed from Iceland to the state that is responsible for his/her application.

 Argumentation cf. Article 21 of the Administrative Procedures Act no. 37/1993

 The Directorate of Immigration generally provides detailed argumentation for its decisions.
-If a detailed argumentation does not accompany a decision the asylum seeker may request further written argumentation if his/her application has not been accepted in full.
-A request for argumentation shall be submitted within 14 days from such time the asylum seeker is notified of the decision by the Directorate of Immigration.
+If a detailed argumentation does not accompany a decision an applicant for international protection may request further written argumentation if his/her application has not been accepted in full.
+A request for argumentation shall be submitted within 14 days from such time the applicant is notified of the decision by the Directorate of Immigration.

 Appeal to the Immigration and Asylum Appeals Board